NxPKG/khulnasoft-docs/content/pages/platform/preview-deployments.md

 Preview deployments allow you to preview new versions of your project without deploying it to production.
 To view preview deployments:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account.
 2. In **Account Home**, select **Workers & Pages**.
 3. Select your project and find the deployment you would like to view.

-Every time you open a new pull request on your GitHub repository, Cloudflare Pages will create a unique preview URL, which will stay updated as you continue to push new commits to the branch.
+Every time you open a new pull request on your GitHub repository, Khulnasoft Pages will create a unique preview URL, which will stay updated as you continue to push new commits to the branch.
 This is only true when pull requests originate from the repository itself.

 For example, if you have a repository called `user-example` connected to Pages, this will give you a `user-example.pages.dev` subdomain.
 If `main` is your default branch, then any commits to the `main` branch will update your `user-example.pages.dev` content, as well as any [custom domains](/pages/platform/custom-domains) attached to the project.